-- ABSOLUTE, which indicates the user's share is a percentage of all the processing power that remains after taking out any dedicated processor and the resources required for CP overhead - RELATIVE, which indicates that CP assigns a processing share to the user that takes into account the shares of other relative users.
-CP assigns the relative shares after absolute shares, and absolute shares after dedicated processors and CP overhead - m DEDICATED CPU[S], which specifies the number of virtual CPUs of type CP or IFL that this user has that have a real processor dedicated to them.
-This string does not appear if the user has no dedicated processors.
-Because only processors of the primary real processor type can be dedicated, this string can appear only on the response line for virtual CPUs of type CP or IFL.
+- ABSOLUTE, which indicates the user's share is a percentage of all the processing power that remains after taking out the resources required for CP overhead. - RELATIVE, which indicates that CP assigns a processing share to the user that takes into account the shares of other relative users.
+CP assigns the relative shares after absolute shares, and assigns absolute shares after CP overhead.